JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/what-is-shape-up/index.md

 ### Completion Criteria

-Shaping is complete when the work is “shaped”—well-defined but flexible, with clear boundaries and identified risks, ready for the betting phase.
+Shaping is complete when the work is “shaped”—e.g. well-defined but flexible, with clear boundaries and identified risks, ready for the betting phase.

 ## 2. Betting